 Newcomers to BARF-type diets will naturally have a lot of questions about bones, safe meat handling, whether or not to include grains in the diet, how to prepare vegetables, and which supplements their dogs may need.
 Fortunately, many people are using these diets today, and most of them are more than willing to help; just ask.

-Best for YOUR dog?
+What's Best for YOUR Dog?

 As you have probably guessed, we tend to belong to the group of fusion thinkers.
 We rarely find ourselves advocating that all dog guardians strictly adhere to any specific dog care practice, because there exceptions to every rule.